Shymkent Kazakhstan Travel Guide

 Not typically open for tourist visits (Museum of Repression Victims touches on this).

-Memorials to freedom and historical unity.
+Memorials to independence and historical unity.

 Shymkent, a city center, provides access to beautiful parks and spectacular natural landscapes.